 - ✓ They can each be read in under 5 minutes. - ✓ They can generate immediate new sales the same day or at least within a week.
-You don't have to wait. - ✓ I've proven they work with my businesses and my client's.
-In fact many of them are secrets I've discovered the hard way.
+You don't have to wait. - ✓ I've proven they work with my businesses and over 200 that I've worked with.
+Many of them are strategies I've discovered the hard way!
+LOL